Installing Gendex on your machine requires three simple steps:

 You then just have to click on the IBD button of this menu.

-Of the 12 modules, Alpha, IBD and CIBD are fairly easy to use.
+Of the 14 modules, ALPHA, IBD and CIBD are fairly easy to use.
 RCD requires an input file containing a non-resolvable incomplete block designs with blocks as columns.
 RRCD requires an input file containing a resolvable incomplete block designs with blocks as columns.
-CUT and RAT require input files.
+CUT, RAT and SPLIT require input files.
 FEADO, MIGA, SOD, NOA and LHD do not require input files.
 However, they will accept the input file if the file name is specified.
-The mentioned text files can be created by the Notepad editor by copying the design in the Gendex Output Window into Notepad (using <CTRL>C and <CTRL>V key combinations).
+All input files should be in text format.

-Note: Before using a particular Gendex Module, you should read the user's note of this module.
+Note: Before using a particular Gendex Module, you are advised to read the user's note of this module.